 The Family Educational Rights and Privacy Act (FERPA) and the Massachusetts Student Records Regulations ("Regulations") together provide parents and eligible students (those who have reached that age of 14 or who have entered ninth grade) certain rights with respect to the student's education records.
 A general overview of those rights is provided below.
-Parents and students may obtain a complete copy of their rights under the Massachusetts Student Record Regulations by contacting the Co-Directors.
+Parents and students may obtain a complete copy of their rights under the Massachusetts Student Record Regulations by contacting The codirectors at 508-830-9500 or codirectors@themapacademy.org

-- The right to access the student's education records.
-Parents or eligible students should submit their request for access to the Co-Directors.
+The right to access the student's education records.
+Parents or eligible students should submit their request for access to the school principal.
 Access is generally provided within ten days of a request.
 However, Massachusetts General Laws c.
 71, §34H ("Section 37H") law provides specific procedures that must be followed prior to release of records to a parent who does not have physical custody of a child.
-Information about these procedures can be obtained from the Co-Directors. - The right to request amendment of the student's education records.
-Parents or eligible students should direct their request to the principal, clearly identifying the part of the record they wish to have amended, and why. - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA and the Massachusetts regulations authorize disclosure without consent.
+Information about these procedures can be obtained from The codirectors at 508-830-9500 or codirectors@themapacademy.org

+- a.
+The right to request amendment of the student's education records.
+Parents or eligible students should direct their request to the principal, clearly identifying the part of the record they wish to have amended, and why. - b.
+The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA and the Massachusetts regulations authorize disclosure without consent.
 One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests in the records.
-Such school officials include professional, administrative and clerical staff who are employed by or under agreement with Map Academy Charter School and who need access to a record in order to fulfill their duties.
-Map Academy also discloses student records without parent/eligible student consent to officials of other elementary or secondary schools in which a student enrolls, or seeks, intends, or is instructed to enroll upon receipt of a request from such school officials.
+Such school officials include professional, administrative and clerical staff who are employed by or under agreement with Map Academy and who need access to a record in order to fulfill their duties.
+Such school officials may also include a volunteer or contractor outside of the school who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with regard to the use and maintenance of education records.
+Map Academy also discloses student records without parent/eligible student consent to officials of other elementary or secondary schools in which a student enrolls, or seeks, intends, or is instructed to enroll upon receipt of a request from such school officials, so long as the disclosure is for purposes related to the student's enrollment or transfer.